Shark Cage Diving

 Sharks

-The shark is one of the most fascinating creatures on earth.
-With an air of mystique surrounding it, the shark has roamed the oceans for millions of years, virtually unchanged.
+One of the most fascinating and mysterious creatures on earth, the shark has roamed the oceans for millions of years, virtually unchanged.

-Off the Rhode Island coast, the blue shark is the most common shark you will encounter.
+Off the Rhode Island coast, the blue shark is the most common shark you encounter.
 It ranges in size from 4 to 13 feet, weighing 30 to 350 pounds.
 A slender body is characterized by an iridescent blue color and its trademark long pectoral fins.
-The best months for viewing this shark are July, August, and September.
+The blue shark is considered one of the most cooperative sharks to photograph.
+Strobe lights do not appear to have any effect on the shark's behavior, with many sharks coming close enough to bounce off the camera lens.
+The best months for viewing are June through September.

 Blue Shark by Klaus Harter